I’m never sure how to describe my profession, so here goes: I use design, writing, and code to create digital experiences.

 I’m a Christian.
 That doesn’t mean I think I’m perfect; it means I believe Jesus died so I wouldn’t have to be.
 This is a loaded subject, but please feel free to ask me if you have any questions (even and including “Why in the world would you be a Christian!?”).
 I won’t preach at you.
 Yes, I believe in science.
 No, I don’t hate anybody.

 I think a person’s hobbies say more about them than their career.
-So, it might be helpful for you to know that I enjoy: reading (a lot), cooking, going to museums, dominating at Mario Kart, dabbling in screenwriting, and doing stand-up comedy (just once, but I keep telling myself I’ll do it again).
+So, it might be helpful for you to know that I enjoy: reading (a lot), watching Below Deck, going to museums, telling myself I’m finally going to write that screenplay, and doing stand-up comedy (just once, but I keep telling myself I’ll do it again).